-Electric Fountain Brewing, LLC is owned 100% by Ryan Christian.
-Mr. Christian is from Kahoka, MO and holds an undergraduate degree in Music Education/Performance from Culver-Stockton College.
-He has also completed graduate school at William Woods University receiving a Masters in Educational Leadership.
-Currently he is pursuing his second Masters in Music Eduction online from the University of West Georgia...all while continuing to teach and running EFB.
-Mr. C is currently the Director of Athletic Bands at Culver-Stockton College and along with his ownership responsibilities is also the head roaster for EFB.
+Electric Fountain Brewing, LLC is a retail coffee bar and roastery owned 100% by Ryan Christian.
+Mr. Christian is from Kahoka, MO and holds a bachelors degree in Music Education/Performance from Culver-Stockton College.
+He has also completed graduate school at William Woods University receiving a Masters in Educational Leadership and also completed a second Masters in Music Eduction from the University of West Georgia...all while continuing to teach and running EFB.
+Mr. C is currently the Director of Athletic Bands and guitar professor at Culver-Stockton College along with his ownership responsibilities and head roaster duties for EFB Coffee.

 Electric Fountain Brewing - why this name?

 Two reasons...1.
 Growing up the first memory I have of coffee is from my grandparents at their local business.
 I remember my grandmother always having her coffee and letting me try a sip.
 My brother and I spent a lot of time at their business over the years my grandparents became huge supporters of my music career and were huge inspirations in my life.
 Their last name - Fountain.
 Their business - Fountain Electric (my grandfather was an electrician and my grandmother was the office manager, two person local business) it makes me smile just thinking about those two in their day running that business while my brother and I running like wild children around the shop.
 That inspired me to switch the name around to Electric Fountain - to honor my grandparents and seeing their name on my logo is a way to keep me focused, grounded, and a smile on my face.

 A definition of "Electric" - having or producing a sudden sense of thrilling excitement.